Samir70/topCoder/translationchallengeNode/README.md

 ```
 node userInput.js
 ```
 You will be prompted to type in a sentence.
-And rpess enter.
+And press enter.

 The results seem fairly good (says someone who barely speaks Czech)